Neoministein/Mp4Split/README.md

 # Mp4Split

-This program was created as an adon for Nvideas instant replay and record function.
-This appication allows you to define highlight section while you are recording the video and automaticly cuts them out after you stoped recording.
+This program was created as an addon for Nvidia's instant replay and record function.
+This application allows you to define highlight section while you are recording the video and automatically cuts them out after you stopped recording.

 ## Getting Started

-If you just want to use Mp4Split you can download it with link provied at "Newest Deployed Version".
+If you just want to use Mp4Split you can download it with link provide at "Newest Deployed Version".

 If you want to download the project please see "Project installation guide"